 Greenway Biotech, Inc. Manganese Sulfate is one of the most potent fertilizers on the market, over 99% pure and is a powder, it is perfect for palm plants and hydroponic applications

-Broadcast 20-60 lbs. per acre pre-plant or at planting.
+Broadcast Application: 20-60 lbs. per acre pre-plant or at planting.

-For banded or side-dress applications, use 10- 30 lbs. per acre.
+Banded or Side Dress Application: 10- 30 lbs. per acre.

 For improved results, apply in combination with at least 50 lb.
 Ammonium Sulfate per acre.

-Foliar Applications: Apply to actively growing plants just before full leaf expansion for best results.
+Foliar Application: Apply to actively growing plants just before full leaf expansion for best results.

 Thorough coverage and wetting are needed for optimum foliar spray results.
 Adjust application gallonage for equipment and/or crop coverage.
 DO NOT apply to foliage when plants are suffering from moisture or heat stress.